CamachoDejay/laurdan_macro_FIJI/README.md

 ## Contributions

 This macro has been updated to support the work of [Prof. M. Pilon](https://www.gu.se/en/about/find-staff/marcpilon) at the Department of Chemistry & Molecular Biology of Gothenburg University.
 The experimental work was done by Mario Ruiz.

+### Test users

+Special thanks to Mario and Diego Sanchez - Instituto de Biología y Genética Molecular (IBGM) - for testing the macro and for discussions.